This is a review covering the Vanguard exchange-traded-fund (ETF) also known as VIG.

 Is this a get rich quick scheme?
 It is certainly not.
 We are talking about 40 years.

 Is this a guarantee?
 Nope.
 But many people have become millionaires by investing small amounts over long periods.
-Investing in dividend stocks is a time tested and proven approach to building wealth.
+Investing in high-quality dividend stocks is a time tested and proven approach to building wealth.

 Say you don’t have 40 years to wait?
 Then invest more each month.
 By increasing the monthly investment by another $50 to $200, you create your million dollars by the age of 59.